gupta-abhay/www/content/posts/2020-10-04-vit/index.md

  - can the $\texttt{class}$ token be avoided, and trained in a full MPM style similar to RoBERTa[21]
  - can weight-sharing, similar to ALBERT[22], help reduce model foot-print, and scale to larger models better?
+ - what about a GPT-style encoder[34], which are the most effective for scaling?
  - are the MPM masks static or dynamic?
 What is the advantage of one vs another?
  - is this MPM approach the only one?
 Can we do design something better than a 3-bit, mean color prediction problem?